10 Key Pre-Hiring Assessment Trends for 2025: How AI is Shaping Recruitment

 5. Fraud detection becomes mandatory

-7. The shift toward measuring ‘quality of hire’
+7. Measuring ‘quality of hire’ over quantity

 8. Upskilling and reskilling as a hiring strategy